Dashcam and Sentry Mode

 In addition, if Model Y is equipped with a pedestrian warning speaker (see Pedestrian Warning System), you can press and hold the microphone button on the mobile app to transmit your voice through this speaker.

 When View Live Camera is actively being used, Model Y may periodically flash its exterior lights and display a message on the touchscreen to notify others that the area surrounding the vehicle is being viewed through the cameras.

 View Live Camera is limited to approximately one hour (or 15 minutes for some regions) of cumulative usage per day.

 Viewing Video Recordings

-You can view recorded footage on the touchscreen when Model X is in Park.
-Touch the Dashcam icon located in the app launcher or the Dashcam icon at the top of the touchscreen.
+You can view recorded footage on the touchscreen when Model Y is in Park.
+Touch the Dashcam icon located in the app launcher or the Dashcam icon on the Controls screen.
 Touch the menu icon in the top corner of the screen.
 The tabs display a list of all video clips, organized by location and timestamp.
 Pause, rewind, fast forward, and delete video recordings as needed.
 You can also navigate to to delete all dashcam and Sentry Mode footage, including recent and saved clips.

 You can also view video footage by removing and inserting the USB flash drive into a computer and navigating to the TeslaCam (if equipped) folder.

 - Recent Clips: When recording, Dashcam continuously saves footage to Recent Clips in 60-minute cycles.
 Footage is overwritten every hour unless you manually save it.
 Four videos are recorded for each clip, one from each camera (front, rear, left, and right).NoteRear camera recordings are available only on vehicles manufactured after approximately February 2018.

 - Saved Clips: Contains all recordings that are saved using Dashcam.